aprilmintacpineda/inferno-fluxible/README.md

 ### dispatch module

 The `dispatch` module is a function that you can use to dispatch actions outside a connected component.
-It expects a callback function as the first parameter, and other parameters would be passed to the callback function as succeeding arguments.
+It expects a callback function as the first parameter, and other parameters will be passed to the callback function as succeeding arguments.

 ```jsx
 import { dispatch } from 'inferno-fluxible';